BasvanH/habpanel-widget-openweathermap/README.md

 - Place the 'weather-icons-master' folder in the '/conf/html/openweathermap/' folder.
 - Place the 'images' folder in the '/conf/html/openweathermap/' folder.
 - Import the widget to a dashboard, open the settings.
--- Set the path to the openweathermap folder like '/conf/html/openweathermap/'.
+-- Set the path to the openweathermap folder like '/static/openweathermap/'  ('/static/' is the outside url for the path '/conf/html/')
 -- Customize the look and feel with the colors and sizes.
+-- Save the widget en size it to your likings.
+-- Enjoy en drop me a like here:

 The complete structure would look like this: